vanda/etc-docs/notebooks/ai-explorations/challenges/discovery/1-image-retrieval-cultural-objects.md

 #### 2023

+  * Wu, Y., Nakashima, Y. and Garcia, N. (2023) ‘Not Only Generative Art: Stable Diffusion for Content-Style Disentanglement in Art Analysis’, in Proceedings of the 2023 ACM International Conference on Multimedia Retrieval.
+New York, NY, USA: Association for Computing Machinery (ICMR ’23), pp. 199–208.
+Available at: https://doi.org/10.1145/3591106.3592262.

   * Yemelianenko, T. et al. (2023) ‘Learning to Rank Approach for Refining Image Retrieval in Visual Arts’, in.
 Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1623–1631.
 Available at: https://openaccess.thecvf.com/content/ICCV2023W/e-Heritage/html/Yemelianenko_Learning_to_Rank_Approach_for_Refining_Image_Retrieval_in_Visual_ICCVW_2023_paper.html (Accessed: 23 August 2024).
   * Wu, Y., Nakashima, Y. and Garcia, N. (2023) ‘Not Only Generative Art: Stable Diffusion for Content-Style Disentanglement in Art Analysis’, in Proceedings of the 2023 ACM International Conference on Multimedia Retrieval.
 New York, NY, USA: Association for Computing Machinery (ICMR ’23), pp. 199–208.
 Available at: https://doi.org/10.1145/3591106.3592262.